Brookville Liberty Modern Streetcar: Design

 The Brookville Liberty Modern Streetcar is equipped with onboard battery packs made up of rechargeable lithium-ion batteries, referred to as an onboard energy storage system (OESS), that enable it to operate off-wire.
 It is the first electric streetcar built in the United States capable of operating off-wire.
 Brookville president Marion Van Fosson referred to it as "the Prius of the modern streetcar market" due to its hybrid design that allows it to run on either battery power or via pantograph and catenary wires.

 The streetcar is a 70% low-floor design that measures 66.5 ft in length and can seat 32 passengers; it is also capable of accommodating between 125 and 150 people while fully loaded.
 Empty, each car weighs 79,000 lbs.
 The streetcar rides on Brookville's Soft-Ride trucks on standard-gauge track, and can reach a top speed of 35 to 44 mph.
 The streetcar's loading gauge varies between 96 in, in Dallas, and 104 in, in Detroit and Milwaukee.

 In 2020, Brookville introduced a new version, named Liberty NXT, with a redesigned carbody among other changes.
-Production of the first units began that year and delivery of the first completed NXT cars began in 2021, to Tempe Streetcar.
+Production of the first units began that year and delivery of the first completed NXT cars began in 2021, to the Tempe Streetcar.

 Orders and deliveries

+Dallas Area Rapid Transit (DART)

-In February 2013, Brookville signed a $9.4 million contract with Dallas Area Rapid Transit (DART) in Dallas for two Liberty Modern Streetcars to operate its Dallas Streetcar service between Union Station and Oak Cliff, making it the "first-ever American designed and manufactured off-wire capable streetcar to be delivered to a U.S. public transit agency".
+In February 2013, Brookville signed a US$9.4 million contract with Dallas Area Rapid Transit (DART) in Dallas for two Liberty Modern Streetcars to operate its Dallas Streetcar service between Union Station and Oak Cliff, making it the "first-ever American designed and manufactured off-wire capable streetcar to be delivered to a U.S. public transit agency".
 DART took delivery of its first Brookville streetcar in March 2015.

+Detroit — QLine

 In June 2015, Brookville signed a contract with M-1 RAIL (later renamed the QLine) in Detroit to sell six Liberty Modern Streetcars for $32 million, its second order for the streetcars.
 On the Detroit line, the streetcars operate off-wire 60% of the time.
 The first two cars were scheduled for a late 2016 delivery in anticipation of the line's opening in spring 2017, and were followed by four more deliveries by spring 2017.